IGNF/FLAIR-HUB/README.md

 - [ ] Test LPIS labels
 - [ ] Add to config : filtering values S2
 - [ ] Align : Transformer for the fusion
-- [ ] Change first layer of decoder for concat featmaps
+- [ ] Change first layer of decoder for concat featmaps or small MLP